AyrtonAMedinaR/Boundary_Element_Method/README.md

 - Fundamental solutions

 The influence matrix functions implemented in this repository are based on the formulations presented in Domínguez (1993).
-The original implementation was provided in FORTRAN (for Elastodynamics applications), which has been reformulated and simplified in Python for this work.
+The original implementation was provided in FORTRAN (for Elastodynamics applications), which has been both reformulated and simplified in Python for this work.

 Domínguez, J. (1993).
 Boundary Elements in Dynamics: Computational Engineering.
 WIT Press.